 Snakes And Legs

 Before snakes slithered, they had limbs similar to those of lizards.
 To better adapt to their environment of small holes in the ground, they lost their legs.
-This allowed them to fit into a tighter space, in which they could hide from predators.
-This was true mostly for the first species of snakes, at a time when most reptiles didn't go above the ground for their prey but burrowed around in search of food.
-Modern boas and pythons actually still have a small stub where their legs used to be millions of years ago.
+Without legs, snakes were able to fit into a tighter space in which they could hide from predators.
+The first species of snakes existed at a time when most reptiles didn't go above the ground for their prey, but burrowed around in search of food, so this adaptation was particularly helpful.
+Modern boas and pythons actually still have small stubs where their legs used to be millions of years ago.

 Mice have very large ears as a result of evolutionary adaptation.
-This is because they are nocturnal creatures, and since they do not have night vision they have adapted incredible hearing capabilities.
-Having larger ears, better hearing, enables them to better hear oncoming predators.
-Coupled with their quickness, their heightened sense may help a wild mouse escape from a snake or bird of prey.
-Compared with the small ears of rats, it's easy to see why one animal is a quick and nimble forest-dweller, while the other is more of a lumbering scavenger that relies of the garbage cans of urban alleys.
+Mice are nocturnal creatures, meaning they are primarily active at night, but they do not have night vision.
+Instead, they adapted to activity in the dark by developing incredible hearing capabilities.
+Mice can hear oncoming predators earlier than they could without their relatively large ears.
+Coupled with their quickness, mice can use their heightened auditory senses to escape from a snake or bird of prey before it is too late.
+Compared with the small ears of rats, it's easy to see why one animal is a quick and nimble forest-dweller, while the other is more of a lumbering scavenger that relies in part on human garbage.

-One of the textbook examples of evolutionary biology is the long-necked giraffe.
+One of the textbook examples of evolutionary adaptation is the long-necked giraffe.
 The evolution of the giraffe's long neck occurred so that the animal could reach leaves in taller trees.
-But it's even more complex than that, because the more adaptive aspect of the neck evolution occurred as a result of the giraffe's long legs.
-Since giraffes do not bend their knees to drink from a pool of water, they require a long neck that can reach all the way down to the water.
-The neck of the giraffe is used for many purposes, including spars between males.
+But the story of giraffe’s long necks is even more complex than that.
+Giraffes have very long legs, but they do not bend their knees.
+In order to to drink from a pool of water, they require a long neck that can reach all the way down to the water.
+In addition to reaching tall leaves and low water, giraffes’ neck length is useful for many purposes, including spars between males.